rust-lang/rustc-dev-guide/src/profiling/wpa-profiling.md

 Having symbols in the
 compiler we're using to build rustc will aid our analysis greatly by allowing WPA to resolve Rust symbols correctly.
-Unfortunately, the stage 0 compiler does not have symbols turned on which is why we'll need to build a stage 1 compiler and then a stage 2 compiler ourselves.
+Unfortunately, the stage 0 compiler does not have symbols turned on, which is why we'll need to build a stage 1 compiler, and then a stage 2 compiler ourselves.

 To do this, make sure you have set `debuginfo-level = 1` in your `bootstrap.toml` file.
 This tells rustc to generate debug information which includes stack frames when bootstrapping.